dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

      by Heisenberg that there will still be perturbations, but if small enough, it gets more deterministic and we can subtract it).

 How can we do this?
 Various problems:
-  1. How can we read the cycle counter?
-We don't have any registers!
+  1. How can we read the cycle counter when we get an exception?
-     Fortunately, since the ARM registers are untyped we can use sp.
+     All the registers are live!
+Fortunately, while we can't use `lr`, we have a private `sp` and since the ARM registers are untyped we can read into it.
+(Weird, but legal.)

-  2. Ok: so what about at the end?
-If we put this in sp, we won't have any place to do the read in (1).
+  2. Ok, we have the cycle counter in `sp`: how do we store it?
+We need a stack to push it onto, but the stack needs `sp`.

      Fortunately, the arm1176 provides (at least) three coprocessor registers for "process and thread id's."
 However, since the